 Please check the event calendar above to see when will be Santa Clara's next opportunity to be net control.

 Monthly Hospital Nets

-The second net is a county wide hospital net done at 1900 hours (7pm).
+The second net is the county wide hospital net done at 1900 hours (7pm).
 It is done on the N6NFI repeater at 145.230 MHz, -offset, 100pl.
 Here is the most recent version of the Hospital Net Script (Acrobat File, Updated, April 2015).
 Please contact Bill, K6WAR, for more information.

 Members are encouraged to listen from home.
 Those member wishing to participate, please meet in front of the elevators in the hospital's Courtyard Lobby.
 Consider parking on the north side of Kaiser Santa Clara, in Parking Lot A, which is the first lot you will come across when entering from Homestead Rd.
 You should arrive at least 15 minutes before the net.
 Use 147.510Mhz as the talk in frequency to reach other member arriving to support the hospital net.
 Map